7 fantastic Father’s Day Yorkshire gift experiences

 It’s throwing big axes for an hour.
 No further explanation required.

-6. For a swell time: Bodyboarding and paddleboarding in Scarborough
+6. For a swell time: Surfing in Scarborough

 You can keep Cornwall, Hawaii or Australia: reyt proper surfers catch their waves in the North Sea.
 Sure, the waves can be browner than they are blue (offshore clay deposits, apparently), but they can be every bit as good as those in more renown locations (don’t believe me?
 Watch this).

-‘Supping’ used to be what proud Yorkshiremen did wi’ pints, these days it apparently means ‘Stand Up Paddleboarding’.
-As well as paddleboarding, our friends at Dexter’s Surf School can also train dad to bodyboard.
-Whichever you choose, with accredited teaching under his belt he’ll be well on his way to being just like that Keanu Reeves in Point Break or Henry off of Neighbours.
+Our friends at Dexter’s Surf School will have dad surfing like a pro in no time.
+With a few sessions of accredited teaching under his belt he’ll be well on his way to being just like that Keanu Reeves in Point Break or Henry off of Neighbours.

 7. For some gorgeous him-time: pamper experience in Huddersfield